International Journal of Sociologies and Anthropologies Science Reviews (IJSASR)

 Publisher’s Statement

-All claims expressed in articles published in IJSASR are solely those of the authors and do not necessarily represent the views of the publisher, editors, reviewers, or affiliated institutions.
-The journal does not endorse or guarantee any product mentioned in an article, nor any claim made by its manufacturer.
+All statements, interpretations, and conclusions presented in articles published by IJSASR are entirely those of the respective authors.
+They do not necessarily reflect the views or positions of the publisher, editors, reviewers, or affiliated institutions.
+The journal does not endorse or guarantee any product, service, or claim referenced within the published content, nor any assertions made by manufacturers or third parties.

 Copyright Notice

-- Download and print their published articles directly from the journal’s website.
+• Download, print, and store the published version of their article directly from the journal’s website.

-- Share the official journal link for their published work.
+• Share the official journal link to their published article for academic, educational, or non-commercial purposes.

 Licensing Notice